AntonGensitskiy/google-cloud/docs/BigQueryTable-batchsink.md

 * When this is set to true, table will be created with required partition filter.
 * When this is set to false, table will be created without required partition filter.

-**Clustering order**: Determines the sort order of the data.
+**Clustering order**: Comma separated list of fields that determines the sort order of the data.
 Clustering organizes data based on the contents of specified columns in the schema into optimally-sized storage blocks, which improves the performance of certain types of queries.
 Clustering can only be used on a partitioned table, and works with tables partitioned either by column or ingestion time.

 **Update Table Schema**: Whether the BigQuery table schema should be modified when it does not match the schema expected by the pipeline.